 100-150g caster sugar (depending on how sweet you like it)

-80g – 100g sultanas pre-soaks in grappa (if you don’t have grappa, use brandy or warm water if you don’t want to use alcohol)
+80g – 100g sultanas pre-soaked in grappa (if you don’t have grappa, use brandy or warm water if you don’t want to use alcohol), drained

 2 eggs beaten